roob-p/Joynix/README.md

 ## ⚙️ How it works
-##  UNDER CONSTRUCTION
-- Add `[TOGGLE]` to the button assignment to set that button as a button toggle.
 - Specify the assignment `.ini` config to load in `GamepadToKeyboard.config`.
 It will be loaded when starting the application.
 - The program can also load a config if passed as parameter via command line, or by drag and drop it to `GamepadToKeyboard.exe`.
+- Add `[TOGGLE]` to the button assignment to set that button as a button toggle.
+> ⚠️ **Work in Progress**

 ### 🔄 Live config reload